kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/testing.md

 }

 ```
+## How to print test results
+- define custom assert
+- use procedural macros to print function name/ For now just write custom messages as demonsstrated in the RustConcepts place

+## How to run tests module-wise

+## How to filter tests
 The thing is, this setup runs every #[test_case] function in the Crate.
 Now we want to make it do things in a filtered way.
 Perhaps module wise.

 To do this you have to create a function that creates an instance of &[&dyn Fn()]s that you want, and then pass it to a handler (ie a function ) [undone]

+r
 define a function that handles asserts
 define a function that handles